Born: July 15, 1918

 Has shown a commitment since her academic days towards Special Education Services required for delinquent and mentally handicapped children.

 Joined the Rural Institute in the backward Bhudangad Taluka of Kolhapur District in Maharashtra.
-Set up rural women informal co-operatives, Mahila Mandals and Balwadis, a Rural Health Clinic and social educational camps in Harijan locations.
+Set up rural women informal co-operatives, Mahila Mandal and Balwadi, a Rural Health Clinic and social educational camps in Harijan locations.

 Took over as Director of Indian Institute of Education which was founded to interlink education with development through field-level action and research.
 Established centres for training women in home nursing, first aid, child and maternal health, home remedies, nutrition, sanitation, clean drinking water and overcoming superstitious health practices.